Hybrid Lyapunov and Barrier Function-Based Control with Stabilization Guarantees: Hybrid Control Solution

+This formulation guarantees that safety is maintained when a jump occurs, as from the jump set definition we conclude that $h_{q^+}(\mathbf{x}) \geq h_q(\mathbf{x}) + \sigma > 0$.
+It also ensures that $\mathbf{v}^\top\mathbf{n}_{q^+}>\mathbf{v}^\top\mathbf{n}_q$, which means that the alignment of the active normal with the reference one increases with each jump.
+This latter condition plays a significant role, as it ensures that each half-space may only be active at most once, preventing the occurrence of limit cycles.
+It now remains to explain how the intermediate target points are computed to enforce the conditions in \eqref{Eq:TargetPointBoundaryHyperplane} and \eqref{Eq:TargetPointSynergyGap}.

-To compute the intermediate setpoints, we assign a direction to each safe half-space $q \neq \bar{q}$, given by the vector $\mathbf{v}_q$, obtained by projecting the reference vector $\mathbf{v}$ onto the linear hyperplane defined by the normal $\mathbf{n}_q$.
-Specifically, $\mathbf{v}_q$ is given by
+To compute the intermediate target points, we assign an auxiliary tangent direction to each boundary hyperplane other than the reference one ($\bar{q}$).
+Each tangent direction is defined by an auxiliary vector $\mathbf{t}_q$, obtained by projecting the reference vector $\mathbf{v}$ onto the respective hyperplane.
+Specifically, for each $q \in \{1, \dots, Q\}\setminus\{\bar{q}\}$, the tangent vector $\mathbf{t}_q$ is given by

-where $\chi_0: \mathbb{R} \rightarrow \{0, 1\}$ is an indicator function defined as
+where $\chi: \mathbb{R} \rightarrow \{0, 1\}$ is an indicator function defined as

-and $\bm{\epsilon} \neq \mathbf{0}$, such that $\mathbf{v}^\top\bm{\epsilon} = 0$.
-The first term in \eqref{Eq:ReferenceDirectionProjection} denotes the projection of $\mathbf{v}$ onto the linear hyperplane defined by $\mathbf{n}_q$, and the second term guarantees decisiveness when $\mathbf{n}_q = -\mathbf{v}$.
-In this paper, we do not adopt a particular method for choosing $\bm{\epsilon}$, but a direct approach is to select a fixed direction arbitrarily or draw it from a probability distribution.
+and the vector $\bm{\epsilon} \neq \mathbf{0}$ is such that $\mathbf{v}^\top\bm{\epsilon} = 0$.
+The first term in \eqref{Eq:ReferenceDirectionProjection} is the projection of $\mathbf{v}$ onto the hyperplane defined by the normal vector $\mathbf{n}_q$, and the second term guarantees decisiveness when $\mathbf{n}_q = -\mathbf{v}$.
+In this paper, we do not adhere to a particular method for choosing $\bm{\epsilon}$, but a direct approach is to select a fixed direction arbitrarily or draw it from a probability distribution.
 Alternatively, more optimized approaches may be explored.

+Consider now a hybrid mode defined by the auxiliary state $\bm{\xi} = (\hat{\mathbf{x}}, q)$, under the assumption that the conditions \eqref{Eq:TargetPointBoundaryHyperplane} and \eqref{Eq:TargetPointSynergyGap} are satisfied.
+At the next jump event, we assess whether the forecast safe half-space $\hat{q}$ (which becomes active after the jump) contains the desired equilibrium point $\bar{\mathbf{x}}$.
+If it does, the next setpoint is simply set to $\bar{\mathbf{x}}$, being this the simplest case.
+Conversely, when the safe half-space $\hat{q}$ does not contain $\bar{\mathbf{x}}$, we proceed as follows.
+First, we determine the point $\tilde{\mathbf{x}}$ where the boundary hyperplane $\hat{q}$ intersects the line segment between the current state $\mathbf{x}$ (at the time of the jump) and $\bar{\mathbf{x}}$.
+We then adjust this point by adding the tangent vector $\mathbf{t}_{\hat{q}}$ scaled by a factor $\tau \in \mathbb{R}_{\geq 0}$, resulting in the new target point.
+The scaling factor $\tau$ is chosen as the smallest nonnegative value that ensures the new target point also satisfies the synergy gap condition, and it is obtained through an auxiliary optimization problem.